Sale of Goods Contract: Everything You Need to Know

 Terms of a Contract

 The terms that you use in a sale of goods contract can either be implied or expressed.

 The terms that are essential to the functioning of the contract are known as conditions.
 Non-essential or less important contract terms are called warranties.

 The main purpose of the Sale of Goods Act is to allow the buyer to treat breaches of conditions as breaches of warranty.
 This is beneficial because the buyer can pursue damages without having to dissolve the contract.

 Uses of a Sale of Goods Contract

 There are countless uses for a sale of goods contract, making these agreements very versatile.
 For example, as the name implies, these contracts can be used for the sale of physical goods.
 It is also possible to use these contracts for an exchange of services for money.
 For example, if you hire someone to install a water heater in your home, you can use a sale of goods contract.

 It's also possible to use a sale of goods contract for goods and services at the same time.
 An example of this would be purchasing a dishwasher and arranging installation with the same company.

 When you are writing your contract, a few issues should be kept in mind.
 First, you need to include a clear description of the good or service being exchanged.
 If you sell a physical item, use great detail in your description.
 You will also need to describe how many items are being sold if there are more than one.

 If you need help writing a sale of goods contract, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.